Hot Inspection Service for Online Furnace Inspection

 Step 1: Locating the problem

-1. Cetek’s Lancescope™ is inserted into the fired heater for inspection, which is still online
+1. Cetek’s Lancescope™ is inserted into the fired heater for inspection, which is still online, as part of a live furnace inspection service

 2. The images detail a failure area by using the Lancescope zoom feature